Frequently asked questions

 Can I bring my pet(s)?

-Pets are welcome on our campsite all year-round.
-We also have a limited number of rooms that are pet friendly, so if you would like to stay indoors please let us know in your booking.
+Dogs are welcome on our campsite.
+We also have a limited number of indoor rooms that are pet friendly, so if you would like to stay indoors please let us know in your booking.

 All pets visiting KISC should be kept under control and on a lead.

-The closest gas station is in Frutigen, 12km at the beginning of the valley.
+The closest fuel station is in Frutigen, 12km down the valley.